front-end-foundations/6-Basilica/readme.md

 }
 ```

-_Note the 'Event Listeners' list in the developer tools._
+_Note the 'Event Listeners' list in Chrome's developer tools._

 Edit the function to show the pop over window using classList.